Developer4Don/AXI-Lite/README.md

-This repository is done with AXI-Liete Master interface and AXI-Lite Slave interface which is obey with AXI4-Lite protocol.
+This repository is done with AXI-Lite Master interface and AXI-Lite Slave interface, which obey with AXI4-Lite protocol.

 # Introduction